 These walls are preferred, where space for working is limited and labor is less likely.

 The most effective part of precast walls is companies providing skilled labor to install walls in your site.

 The wall is built on the top floor of the building to prevent something from falling off the roof, while the height of the parapet wall is 3 feet.

 A wall made with glass, aluminum, or steel frame is called a curtain wall that is commonly adopted in offices, hospitals, and other public buildings.

 The wall that is constructed across the building to indicate the boundary of the plot is known as boundary wall.

-The type of walls depends on the construction type, availability of material, soil conditions, skilled labour & much more.
+The various types of walls depend on the construction type, availability of material, soil conditions, skilled labor & much more.